abhijitsinghas/abhijitsinghas.github.io/_posts/2022-09-24-spring-boot-getting-started.md

 }
 ```

-* `@NotBlank` is applied on CharSequence fields and validates that the field is not null and trimmed lenght is greater than zero.
+* `@NotBlank` is applied on CharSequence fields and validates that the field is not null and trimmed length is greater than zero.
 * `@Pattern` is also applied to CharSequence fields and validates that field values match the provided regex.
 * `@NotNull` validates that the field is not null.
 * `@Min` and `@Max` are used on number fields to validate minimum and maximum allowed values.